 We have customers in a range from large enterprise businesses and startups to individual hobby developers.

-You can delete an instance from the instances list page.
-If you remove an instance, your queues, exchanges and bindings will be deleted and we will not be able to restore them.
+You can delete an instance from the instances list page in the user interface.
+If you remove an instance, your queues, exchanges, bindings and all data associated with it will be deleted and we will not be able to restore them.

 Consumers Alarms can be triggered to send notification emails to you and your co-workers when a number of consumers for a queue is less than or equal to a set number of consumers, for a set amount of time.